Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 - **Apache+PHP (system wide service)**
 - **Node.js (user space service)**

-the only needed configuration has to be done under the `clientside.js` file:
+the only needed configuration has to be done inside the `clientside.js` file:

      Set URL_PREFIX ='/' if you use the provided peasys_node.js server script, or set it '/functions.php' if you use Apache+PHP at server side.